tespin/3d-image-tsne/README.md

 ##TODO
 - Implement batch feature encoding and feature embedding as separate steps by writing out / reading data files.
 - Organize data structures.
+- Address issue of each cluster's isovalues not clearing properly after each save attempt.
+- Address the overflowing GUI text.